punkave/best-practices/JavaScript/articles/javascript-style-guide.md

 "Why?"
 Because every time you call a function, JavaScript has to remember where you called from on a "stack."
 And if you never return, but keep calling deeper and deeper, the "stack" eventually crashes.
 For instance, the first version of `handleTheThing` will probalby crash if you pass it to `async.eachSeries` with an array of 2000 things to process.

+*setImmediate is always available in the browser when working with Apostrophe.
+If you're working in the browser without Apostrophe, use a shim, or write: `setTimeout(callback, 0)`*

 ### Always use the async module

 The async module solves all the terrible problems you'll encounter with callback-based functions.
 Learn it, love it, use it.